AlexsLemonade/scpca-nf/CONTRIBUTING.md

 }
 ```

+#### A note on variables in Nextflow/Groovy

+Variables in Groovy are set as global by default, which can have some unexpected consequences.
+To avoid this, any variables declared in functions or closures (such as `.map{}` statements) should be prefixed with `def`, which defines them as locally-scoped variables.

+### R and Rmarkdown

 For R code, we try to follow [`tidyverse` style conventions](https://style.tidyverse.org), and encourage the use of the [`styler`](https://styler.r-lib.org/) package to ensure that code is formatted consistently.

+### Python

 For python code, we encourage the use of the [`black` code formatter](https://black.readthedocs.io/en/stable/) to ensure consistent formatting.
 The `black` package can be installed with `pip install black`, and can be run on a file with `black <filename>`.